Star Trek: Legacy: Xbox 360

 Responses to the Xbox 360 version were slightly more positive than to the PC version.
 Reviewers felt that the 360 version did not contain some of the perceived control difficulties of the PC version, which had resulted from mapping the Xbox Controller onto a keyboard.
 Also absent were the issues with game compatibility encountered by some users of the PC version.

-GameSpot's Jason Ocampo scored the game 7.2 out of 10, writing "Star Trek: Legacy for the Xbox 360 captures the grandeur and feel of the epic starship battles in the famous television series."
+GameSpots Jason Ocampo scored the game 7.2 out of 10, writing "Star Trek: Legacy for the Xbox 360 captures the grandeur and feel of the epic starship battles in the famous television series."
 Directly comparing the PC version with the Xbox version, he wrote "The Xbox 360 version is similar in many ways to the PC version, but the big difference is that while the PC version is plagued with bugs and broken features, the Xbox 360 version works fine.
 And the control scheme that was awkward with the PC's keyboard and mouse is natural when used with the Xbox 360 controller.
 The result is a good starship combat game that feels right at home on the Xbox 360."
 Game Informer gave it 7.75 out of 10, saying Legacy is "a great direction to take the Star Trek gaming franchise."

 The Official Xbox Magazine (US) gave the game 8 out of 10, calling it the "best space combat in ages."
 Game Chronicles' Mark Smith gave it 9.1 out of 10, writing "the command interface is incredibly intuitive, which totally surprised me.
 I was expecting some massively complicated command structure (like in Lord of the Rings), but it only takes one mission (the tutorial) to catch on."